dasch/riot-rack/README.md

     require 'riot/rack'

     context "HelloWorldApp" do
       # Specify your app using the #app helper.
+If you don't specify
+      # one, Riot::Rack will recursively look for a config.ru file.
       app { HelloWorldApp }

       # You can use all the Rack::Test helpers in the setup blocks.